 Pan-Seared Skirt Steak

 This pan-seared skirt steak delivers restaurant-quality results in under 15 minutes of active cooking.
-The high-heat sear creates a deeply caramelized crust while keeping the interior perfectly medium-rare and juicy.
-Sliced against the grain and finished with herb-infused butter, this quick-cooking cut offers intense beefy flavor that rivals any steakhouse.
+The high-heat sear creates a deeply caramelised crust while keeping the interior perfectly medium-rare and juicy.
+Sliced against the grain and finished with herb-infused butter, this quick-cooking cut offers intense beefy flavour that rivals any steakhouse — and it is on the table in under an hour.

 Sliced pan-seared skirt steak with herb butter on white cutting board